-Mistake 9: Thinking of your website as a brochure, instead of a point of engagement
+MISTAKE 9: Thinking of Your Website as a Brochure, Instead of a Point of Engagement

-Great websites lead their visitors to take action.
-They don't just help people find information, they help people DO something.
+Great websites lead visitors to act.
+They don't just help people find information, they help people do something.

-Unlike print, the web isn't static.
+Unlike print, websites aren't static.
 You should constantly evaluate and re-evaluate what's working and what isn't.
-Update content that isn't leading people to take action, and remove the features that aren't necessary.
-Focus on how you'd want to engage people in real life, and then provide them with an interactive experience that brings the best of who you are and what you do to life.
+Update content that isn't leading people to take action, and remove unnecessary features.
+Focus on how you'd want to engage people in real life, and then provide them with an interactive experience that brings to life the best of who you are and what you do.

-"I want this annual report to look totally different than anything else we've ever done."
+"I want this annual report to look totally different from anything else we've ever done."